TomasCartman/Compilator/README.md

-# Compilator
+# Compiler
-A compilator project to compile a language proposed by some teachers for the learning of the process of compilation
+A compiler project to compile a language proposed by some teachers for the learning of the process of compilation